NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Installation

 * To install the JVM code, do `mvn install` from the root of this repository using Apache Maven.
         Repeat the `mvn install` if you pull an updated version of the code.
 You can run the tests, which should output the examples, by doing `mvn test`.
 * The Python code is not currently set up for installation; just add it to your `PYTHONPATH`.

 # Running the validator

 To run the validator, run `target/appassembler/bin/validateAIF` with a single argument, a parameter file.
 The parameter file should have keys and values separated by `:`.
-It should have either the parameter `kbToValidatie` pointing to the single Turtle format KB to validate, or it should have `kbsToValidate` pointing to a file listing the paths of the Turtle format KBs to validate.
+It should have either the parameter `kbToValidate` pointing to the single Turtle format KB to validate, or it should have `kbsToValidate` pointing to a file listing the paths of the Turtle format KBs to validate.
 Additionally, it must have a parameter `domainOntology` pointing to the OWL file for the domain ontology to validate against.
 Beware that validating large KBs can take a long time.
 There is